- trusted supplier since 1959

 Induct-A-Ring technology has substantially improved shaker armature reliability by combining mechanical durability and electrical simplicity.
 Most conventional armatures utilize a complicated armature construction of electrical windings, epoxy bonded joints, high amperage flexures (to deliver input power to the coil), and high pressure hoses (to bring cooling water in and out of the coil).
 Each of these components is subjected to the same vibration and/or shock levels applied to the test specimen.
 Repeated high level operation often leads to fatigue failures, water leaks, cracked epoxy joints, burned out windings, or voltage breakdown in the coil.

-By comparison, the INDUCT-A RING armature is a simple two-piece metal structure.
+By comparison, the INDUCT-A-RING armature is a simple two-piece metal structure.
 No electrical current leads or water cooling connections are needed.
 There are no electrical windings.
 All points on the armature are at ground potential at all times.
 There is no possibility of voltage breakdown.
 No electrical insulation is utilized anywhere in the armature assembly because there is zero voltage potential between any two points on the ring, and between the ring and ground.

 Consider an armature consisting of two rigid members bolted together versus a structure made up of an assortment of electrical windings clamps, flexing leads, and hoses.
 Which design would you expect to deliver 200g sine operation and 600g shock pulses without sacrificing armature reliability?
 The answer is Induct-A-Ring.